davidcristian/ADT-SortedList-SLL/README.md

 # 2. ADT SortedList
- - Interface  with TPozition = Integer-IndexedList using  a SLL  where elements are ordered based on a relation.
+ - Interface  with TPosition = Integer-IndexedList using  a SLL  where elements are ordered based on a relation.